 Smart door lock company, PKinno, is set to launch its first HomeKit product within the next few weeks under the Reagle brand.
 While the company is relatively unknown in the consumer IoT world, PKinno has been a behind-the-scenes player supplying their door lock technology to “renowned companies” for years according to the company’s profile.
 While the company does not provide any examples of their partnerships, their upcoming door lock’s design is familiar, to say the least, which could indicate who they have provided their technology to.

 Reagle HomeKit Enabled Smart Door Lock

 The Reagle Smart Door Lock is set to launch within the next few weeks on Amazon according to listings that were recently uncovered.
 The door lock will come in two variants, Dark Bronze, and Satin Nickel, and have availability dates of July 8th and July 10th.
-The locks will retail for $189, which puts them right in line with others in the market, so PKinno will have some work to do when it comes to differentiating their product from the established brands.
+The locks will retail for $189, which puts them right in line with others in the market, so PKinno will have some work to do when it comes to differentiating its product from the established brands.
 Installation of the door lock is said to take just 10-15 minutes, with just a screwdriver being the only tool required, and the lock utilizes 4 AA batteries for power.
-Connectivity is provided by a built in Bluetooth radio, which the company touts as being secure, and available during a power outage.
+Connectivity is provided by a built-in Bluetooth radio, which the company touts as being secure, and available during a power outage.

 Rounding out the feature set are the smart lock staples.
 Notifications, event logs, battery level alerts, and unique pin assignments for guests are all included with the Reagle lock.
-Amazon’s Alexa voice assistant is also supported, and the hardware itself is backed by a 1 year warranty.
+Amazon’s Alexa voice assistant is also supported, and the hardware itself is backed by a 1-year warranty.
 What do you think of Reagle’s first foray into HomeKit?
 Are you thinking about picking one up?
 Let us know in the comments below, or on Twitter, @HomeKit_Hero.